daniellauding/technigo-js-project-business-site/README.md

 - **Responsive Form**: Fully responsive form that looks great 320px-1600px+
 - **Clean Code Practices**: Following best practices from research on modern form validation

-## What's next

-Still thinking about:
-- A proper booking form (maybe connect to a calendar?)
-- Form that actually sends emails
-- Make it even smoother with transitions
-- Compress those images (they're huge right now)
-- Fix some icons that don't exist in Lucide (like refrigerator)
-- Maybe add a gallery viewer?

 ## If you want to run it

 Super simple: